 - This event has passed.

-4pm: Arrival and Registration for those that have booked Tea, Coffee and Cakes
+- 4pm: Arrival and Registration for those that have booked refreshments

-4:45pm: Introductions and presentation of the Dulcie Duke Award by the Old Students’ Association of Bishop Grosseteste University supported by the Lincoln Record Society
+- 4:50pm: Introductions and presentation of the Dulcie Duke Award by the Old Students Association, supported by Lincoln Record Society